Extremal length boundary of Teichm\"uller space contains non-Busemann points: Extremal length and Teichm uller theory

 \subsubsection{Extremal lengths of simple closed curves}

-For a Riemann surface $Y$ and a simple closed curve $\beta$ on $Y$, we define the \emph{extremal length} $\ext_Y(\beta)$ of $\beta$ on $Y$ is the extremal length of the family of rectifiable closed curves on $Y$ homotopic to $\beta$.
-The extremal length is characterized geometrically as
+For a Riemann surface $Y$ and a simple closed curve $\beta$ on $Y$, we define the \emph{extremal length} $\ext_Y(\beta)$ of $\beta$ on $Y$ is the extremal length of a family of rectifiable closed curves on $Y$ homotopic to $\beta$.
+The extremal length is represented geometrically by

 where $A$ runs all annuli on $Y$ whose core is homotopic to $\beta$ (cf. e.g. \cite{Ker} and \cite{Strebel}).